Romans 16 mentions several believers in Christ, beginning with Phoebe the deaconess.

 During that time, the Church was a growing and often persecuted group, not unlike today, especially in countries that offer no protection from belligerent anti-Christian groups.
 Believers in Christ met in places of opportunity, often in a believer’s home, often in secret.

-The model for the church, without such grand structures commonly found around the world, made itself a better model for genuine belief, particularly if the consequence is persecution and death.
+The model for the church, without such grand structures commonly found around the world, made itself a better conduit for genuine belief, particularly if the consequence is persecution and death.
 It promoted the faithful transmission of Christ’s teachings, witness, and support.

-Nowadays, being a Christian means many different things to those who call themselves Christians, many of which have nothing to do with the true gospel.
+Nowadays, being a “Christian” means many different things to those who call themselves Christians, many of which have nothing to do with the true gospel.
 Living apart from the true gospel will lead people to hell.
 The sole purpose of this blog is to help steer people, self-proclaiming Christians or not, to the saving Grace which is the Gospel of Salvation through the narrow gate that is the Resurrected Lord Jesus Christ.

 Jesus lived a righteous and sinless life, choosing to take upon Himself our sin, to receive the wrath and punishment for those who will ever come to a saving belief.
 Only a sinless sacrifice can satisfy the need for justice from a Holy God, that is one reason why we cannot work for our Salvation, that’s why we must place our trust only in the work of Jesus Christ for Salvation.